 The financial market as a whole could also benefit: For example, companies can raise new equity more quickly and at lower cost.
 This is particularly interesting for start-ups.
 With the StoFöG, the German government would also like to make a contribution to the further development of the savings and investment union .

-For fund providers and investors, regulatory uncertainty will be eliminated: in future, funds will retain their tax qualification even if they invest in commercial partnerships.
-At the same time, investment opportunities will be significantly expanded: special investment funds will be able to invest in renewable energies, charging infrastructure, infrastructure companies as well as PE and VC funds without restriction.
-It will also be possible to hold 100% of companies that specialize in renewable energies or infrastructure projects.
+For fund providers and investors, regulatory uncertainty is eliminated: funds retain their tax qualification even if they invest in commercial partnerships.
+At the same time, the investment opportunities are significantly expanded: special investment funds can now invest in renewable energies, charging infrastructure, infrastructure companies as well as PE and VC funds without restriction.
+It is also possible to hold 100% of companies that specialize in renewable energies or infrastructure projects.
 Income from these areas is treated as a direct investment for tax purposes.

 Another change concerns the so-called roll-over rule.
 This is the possibility of reinvesting profits from the sale of shares in corporations in a tax-neutral manner in new investments instead of having to pay tax on them immediately.
 The previous maximum limit of 500,000 euros is to be raised to 2 million euros.
 Growth sectors in particular are to benefit from this regulation in order to make new investments more quickly and cheaply.

 The Standortfördergesetz provides an important clarification in banking supervisory law in favor of managing directors.
-In future, criminal liability in accordance with Section 54 (1) No. 1 KWG will be limited in the event of breaches of the separation banking regime and will extend to transactions identified in the risk analysis to be carried out in accordance with Section 3 (3) KWG.
+Criminal liability under Section 54 (1) No. 1 KWG for breaches of the separation banking regime is limited and extends, among other things, to transactions identified in the risk analysis to be carried out in accordance with Section 3 (3) KWG.
 Previously, there was already a threat of criminal sanctions for a general breach of Section 3 KWG; with the reference to specifically named paragraphs, managing directors should benefit from increased legal certainty and lower personal liability risks.

-The amending laws enter into force on the day after their publication in the Federal Law Gazette.
-This concerns, for example, the expiry of the WpHG Employee Disclosure Ordinance and the associated employee and complaints register.
-This could happen as early as February.
-With regard to the other legislative proposals, a case-by-case assessment is required; the majority of the amending acts will enter into force in the course of 2026 and 2030 at the latest, unless they are already in force on the day after promulgation.
+The amending laws generally entered into force on the day after their promulgation, i.e. on February 10, 2026.
+This applies, for example, to the expiry of the WpHG Employee Disclosure Ordinance and the associated employee and complaints register.
+Not all of the amending acts entered into force on February 10, 2026.
+The majority will enter into force in the course of 2026 – if not already on the day after promulgation – and in 2030 at the latest.

 The StoFöG opens up a wide range of opportunities for various players in Germany as a financial and business location.
 Depending on the business model and field of activity, there are different starting points: